Brief data for post-1B- tension post

 Table 1-7A is for the workable gages in angle legs in inches, if we have an unequal angle, for the short leg.
 The horizontal distance is shown as g, from the edge to the center to the first fastener line.
 Table 1-7A includes angles with legs from 1 inch to 8 inches.

-For the other, long leg r leg we have gauge distances g1 and g2 their distances are shown for the various leg distance.
+For the other, long leg r leg, we have gauge distances g1 and g2.
+Their distances are shown for the various leg distances.
 Starting from 8 inches descending to 1-inch length, descending to 1-inch length, and g from 5/8 for a 1-inch angle to 4.5 inches, and the values for long leg with two gauge lines for g1 from 3 to 2 inches.

-For an angle of 4″ leg, it can carry only one line of bolts. for an angle of 5 inches leg, it is possible to have two lines of fasteners.
+An angle of 4″ leg can carry only one line of bolts.
+For a leg angle of 5 inches, it is possible to have two lines of fasteners.
+Please check the next slide for more details.

 Workable gauges for angles for tension members-table 1-7A-CM#14.